cemdemir/twitter-integrator/README.md

 Twitter Integrator
 ==================

-twitter-integrator is a PHP client library to use Twitter Rest API and Oauth system.
+twitter-integrator is a PHP client library to use Twitter Rest API with Oauth Authantication system.

 Basic Usage
 ------------------